KGP117/KGP117/README.md

 Computer Science Student
 University of the West Indies, St. Augustine

-- 🌱 I’m currently learning Cloud Computing and Computer Architecture
+- 🌱 I’m currently studying for my BSc in Computer Science
 - 💞️ I’m looking to collaborating with other Student Developers
 - 📫 You can contact me at kushrajpollard@gmail.com
 - 🥅 Contribute to Open Source Projects